Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 Daily

 **Effect:** Until the end of the battle, the area the battle is occurring in is dangerous to move in.
 When an enemy moves through the area on the ground (enemies using *teleport* or similar powers aren’t affected), it must roll a normal save that turn.
-On a failure, that creature takes 7d6 damage.
+On a failure, that creature takes `dice: 7d6` damage.
 If they move again that turn, they don’t have to roll a save.

 You can move normally in the area.
 Your allies must roll an easy save (6+); if they fail they take half damage when they move.